 My family makes fun of my piles of bread ends in the freezer, but they’re always grateful when something good comes from them!

-You could even add chunks of candy, if you wanted to.
+You could even add chunks of candy, too.

 I used a combination of bread ends from a variety of homemade breads, rye bread, store bought bread and my honey sandwich bread for the batch shown in these photos.

-Just stick to the basics – the bread and custard mixture – then add your favorite toppings as desired.
-You’ll be amazed at the new bread pudding recipes you’ll come up with!
+Just stick to the basics – the bread and custard mixture – then add your favorite toppings as desired and you’ll be amazed at the new bread pudding recipes you’ll come up with!

 Here’s the recipe –

 - Large casserole dish